Last Updated on 5 July 2023 by admin

 In today’s world of zero-day vulnerabilities, point-in-time security controls no longer provide the assurance IT professionals require to stay ahead of attackers.
-Some of the main techniques of continuous threat detection include 24/7 attack surface monitoring, and continuous asset discovery, and vulnerability discovery.
+Some of the main techniques of continuous threat detection include 24/7 attack surface monitoring, continuous asset discovery, and vulnerability discovery.

-Access real-time visibility of your digital footprint
+Continuous security monitoring provides visibility of your digital ecosystem

-Assess your capacity to combat risk
+Assess your capacity to combat cyber risk

 Speed up and prioritize remediation

-Once you have located your vulnerabilities and other potential attack vectors, you can prioritize remediation efforts.
+Once you have located your security issues and other potential attack vectors, you can prioritize remediation efforts.
 The fact that this approach is continuous means you can be notified of risk as soon as it appears, thus allowing you to resolve issues imminently to efficiently optimize your organization’s defense.
 Alerts should also provide full descriptions of discovered vulnerabilities.
 For example, at Informer, we use CVSS vulnerability scoring among other metrics for you to gain a better understanding of the issue faced.

-Taking a proactive approach to security
+Taking a proactive approach to cybersecurity

 As new and emerging technology enables processes and operations to be faster and more efficient, they inevitably generate new and inescapable risks.
 Increasing risk must be addressed through a scalable continuous security strategy to protect data and systems from attacks 24/7.
 Scalable security is a strategy and toolset that can increase or decrease in capacity to support a larger or smaller load, subject to variations in demand.
 In other words, it readily safeguards your systems – even if your load increases.